deanturpin/superdean.com/index.md

 ### Inspect

-You don't need much to get started, you're basically just having a closer look, but I often go out and about with a loupe in my jacket pocket.
-Just in case.
+You don't need much to get started -- you're basically just having a closer look -- but I often go out and about with a loupe in my jacket pocket.
+You know... just in case.

 - Eyeglass/loupe 2.8x (Bergeon 4422-3.5): note the Bergeon name is the focal length not the magnification
-- Large cleaning cloth (Selvyt Medium White Size: Size A 25x25cm): I think it's good practice to always handle watches with a cloth (especially if it's not yours)
+- Large cleaning cloth (Selvyt Medium White Size: Size A 25x25cm): I think it's good practice to always handle watches with a cloth, especially if it's not yours; a decent microfibre cloth is a good alternative

 ### Maintain